RENT SMARTER WITH LLOYD HERBERT & JONES

 Due to an increasing amount of ‘red tape’ put in place in recent years, many landlords have taken the decision to instruct an agent to manage their properties on their behalf.
-We fulfil Rent Smart Wales’ criteria required for an agent license, meaning we’re permitted to continue acting as a managing agent.
-We’re here to help landlords comply with the new legislation imposed on them by the recently-introduced Rent Smart Wales landlord registration and licensing scheme.
+We fulfil Rent Smart Wales’ criteria required for an agent license, meaning we’re permitted to act as a managing agent.
+We’re here to help landlords comply with the new legislation imposed on them by the Rent Smart Wales landlord registration and licensing scheme.

 All self-managing landlords must complete Training!

 If you’re a landlord who carries out any form of property management duties, i.e. you do not use a letting agent such as Lloyd Herbert & Jones to manage your property on a day to day basis, you will need to complete training before you’re able to get your Rent Smart Wales landlord license.

 Rent Smart Wales is the product of the Welsh Government’s bid to “improve the image” of the private rented sector.
 It puts a requirement on every landlord of a rented property in Wales to register with the scheme, while those who self-manage must also obtain a license from 23rd November 2016.

 Landlords need to decide whether to apply for a license or hand over management of their property to a licensed agent.
 The Rent Smart Wales website contains a comprehensive Frequently Asked Questions section, but the scheme can be summarized as follows:

 - As a landlord, you must register with your name, address, date of birth, e-mail address, telephone number and addresses of every property you let out in Wales.